Experiences & Amenities

 While the Suwannee River Wilderness Trail is predominately a paddling trail on the Suwannee River, the Suwannee River Basin offers a number of opportunities to explore the surrounding area by bicycle.
 Some of the many biking trails are listed below.

 - Big Shoals State Park offers more than 30 miles of wooded trails for hiking, biking, horseback riding and wildlife viewing.
-The Woodpecker Trail, a four-mile long multipurpose paved trail, connects the Little Shoals and Big Shoals entrances to the park.
+The Woodpecker Trail, a 4-mile-long multipurpose paved trail, connects the Little Shoals and Big Shoals entrances to the park.
 A variety of trail challenges for bicyclists are available.
-You'll enjoy 13 natural communities along 33 miles of trail.
+Enjoy 13 natural communities along 33 miles of trail.

 - The Suwannee Bicycle Association hosts a Fat-Tire Festival in White Springs in the fall and weekend rides throughout the year.
-The town of White Springs has accommodated bicyclists with marked riding lanes through town along Highway 41.
+The town of White Springs accommodates bicyclists with marked riding lanes through town along Highway 41.

-- At Stephen Foster Folk Culture Center State Park, the Hammock Loop Trail is an 8-mile single track mountain biking and hiking trial.
-Catfish Hole, the Suwannee River Overlook, “Beavor Crossing” and other unique areas along this scenic trail provide bikers with an exclusive adventure throughout the Upper Suwannee River Valley’s diverse topography.
-Bikers will traverse some of the most beautiful natural features including high river bluffs and limestone outcroppings, fun elevations throughout the floodplain swamp forest and many other beautiful and scenic natural communities within the 800 acre park.
+- At Stephen Foster Folk Culture Center State Park, the Hammock Loop Trail is an 8-mile single-track mountain biking and hiking trial.
+Catfish Hole, the Suwannee River Overlook, “Beaver Crossing” and other unique areas along this scenic trail provide bikers with an exclusive adventure throughout the Upper Suwannee River Valley’s diverse topography.
+Bikers traverse some of the most beautiful natural features including high river bluffs and limestone outcroppings, fun elevations throughout the floodplain swamp forest, and many other beautiful and scenic natural communities within the 800-acre park.

 - The Suwannee River Greenway at Branford provides 12 miles of paved trail with beautiful Florida scenery.
 A rail-trail that stretches from the Suwannee River to the Ichetucknee River, you'll want to cool off with a swim or tube ride at both ends.

 - At Manatee Springs State Park, bicycles are welcome on all the park's roads.
-Mountain bikers can enjoy over eight miles of wooded off road trails within the park.
+Mountain bikers can enjoy more than eight miles of wooded off-road trails within the park.

 The Suwannee River Basin offers countless opportunities for birding!
 You will see a great variety while traveling the length of the Suwannee River.
-An exciting summer visitor is the Swallow-tailed Kite which can often be seen skimming close to the water's surface and then sailing back up to the sky.
+An exciting summer visitor is the swallow-tailed kite, which often can be seen skimming close to the water's surface before sailing back up to the sky.

 There are excellent opportunities for fishing along the Suwannee River.
 Catfish, bass and bream are local favorites.
 Please make sure that you have your fishing license and know the regulations for the type of fishing that you will be doing.
 Get more information from the Florida Fish and Wildlife Conservation Commission.